 2. Send us an email and attach the vendor statement (section 32) and contract of sale (if the contract is available).
-Please include your mobile phone number in your email and let us know if anyone referred you to us.
+Please include your mobile phone number in your email and, if it’s an off the plan contract, which lot/apartment number you are interested in, and please let us know if anyone referred you to us.

-3. We’ll review the documents you have sent us within 2-3 business days (sooner if possible).
+3. We’ll review the documents you have sent us within 3 business days.
 Then we’ll SMS you to let you know when we are ready to have a chat, so we can arrange a mutually convenient time.
 We don’t provide written reports, but we will email you the text for any special conditions that may need to go into your offer (such as subject to a building and pest inspection).

 4. If you buy the property, we will ask you for more personal details and then invoice you for half of our professional fee for conveyancing + estimated out-of-pocket costs (see How much does it cost below).
 Any funds that aren’t used stay in our audited solicitor trust account and are credited to you when our final invoice is issued, which is about a week before settlement (whenever that is).
 Please note that we will not review your mortgage documents; we do not issue solicitor certificates or review mortgage / guarantor documents.
 And we don’t review building contracts – only the land purchase contract.